Your Team

 With over two decades of experience as a psychologist in the Capricornia region, Helen has a deep understanding of the challenges faced by families living in regional QLD.

+Helen’s expertise includes PTSD (particularly in first responders and childhood trauma), depression, anxiety, and relationship issues to eating disorders and OCD.
+Employing a therapy dog to work with her at times by accompanying to suitable workspaces and events to support and assist clients.
 Before becoming a psychologist, Helen served in the Royal Australian Army as a soldier/medic and worked in nursing, earning a commendation from the Chief of Defence for my overseas service.
 Currently, running a private practice, Helen is also a lecture at CQ University, where she co-ordinates courses in Advanced Clinical Interventions and Clinic Team IV.
+Outside work, Helen enjoys hobbies in fitness and as an assistant instructor at my Taekwondo Dojang.

 Dallas Fewquandie